RogueSnail/hellclock-data-export/formulas/Damage Logic.md

 ```

-Damage conversion follow a specific order to avoid distribution *ping pong*
+Damage conversion follow a specific order to avoid distribution *ping pong*.
-The system will always try to convert in this order (the design will always rotate)
-Physical -> Lightning -> Plague -> Fire
+The system will always try to convert in the following order (the design will always try respect this order): Physical -> Lightning -> Plague -> Fire

 ## 2. Trigger *On Before Take Damage* Events for Target